piximi/documentation/_sources/translocation_tutorial.md

 #### **What is Piximi?**

 Piximi is a modern, no-programming image analysis tool leveraging deep learning.
 Implemented as a web application at [https://piximi.app/](https://piximi.app/), Piximi requires no installation and can be accessed by any modern web browser.
-Its client-only architecture preserves the security of researcher data by running all\* computation locally.
+Its client-only architecture preserves the security of researcher data by running all computation locally\*.

 Piximi is interoperable with existing tools and workflows by supporting import and export of common data and model formats.
 The intuitive interface and easy access to Piximi allows biological researchers to obtain insights into images within just a few minutes.
 Piximi aims to bring deep learning-powered image analysis to a broader community by eliminating barriers to entry.

 \* except for the segmentations using Cellpose, which are sent to a remote server (with the permission of the user).